nhsengland/datascience/docs/what_is_data_science/index.md

 - **enriching and transforming data**, such as through linkage, feature engineering, artificial and synthetic data generation
 - **classification and regression** - that is saying what something is, or if something will or won't happen, and/or quantifying something unknown.

-**Artficial Intelligence** and **Machine Learning** are techniques which are widely associated with Data Science and Data Scientists, and which can be applied to basically any of the problems listed above.
+**Artificial Intelligence** and **Machine Learning** are techniques which are widely associated with Data Science and Data Scientists, and which can be applied to basically any of the problems listed above.
+See also this article on the ["Seven Patterns of AI"](https://www.forbes.com/sites/cognitiveworld/2019/09/17/the-seven-patterns-of-ai/?sh=448cf51812d0).

 ??? info "How does Data Scientists differ from Analysts and Data engineers?"
     Data Science can be quite hard to pin down, as it covers a lot of different techniques, and problems, and data scientists themselves often have a lot of overlap with Analysts and Data Engineers.
 Analysts and Engineers might well use data science techniques in their work!